n8urm8/4x-convex/docs/README.md

 ## Done! 🎉

 That's it!
-You've successfully deployed your Convex SaaS application.
+You've successfully deployed your Astral Ascendency application.